cathywiden/react-todolist/README.md

 You can override this default setting by flagging items as prio (see the stars to the left side?) and then clicking on the button that says "★ up!".
 This will allow you to see your personal prio items on the very top of your list.

-You can toggle between completed and pending status by clicking on the emjois.
+You can toggle between completed and pending status by clicking on the emojis.
 Hopefully, it is rather clear which emoji means which status 😅

 ========================================